Updated: 8/6/2018 | August 6th, 2018

 These are the average ticket costs for sample routes:

-Both companies also offer bus passes.
-InterCity has two, both of which valid up to 12 months: FlexiPass, an hours-based bus pass (15-80 hours) designed for backpackers and independent travelers; and the TravelPass, a fixed-route pass that’s only good for spots on that specific route.
-The FlexiPass costs between $135 – $545 NZD, while the TravelPass costs between $125 – $1045 NZD.
-The Naked Bus has one too called The Passport, which is valid for a set number of trips: 3, 5, 10, or 20.
-It costs between $99 – $439 NZD.
+InterCity has two travel passes, both of which valid up to 12 months: FlexiPass, an hours-based bus pass (15-80 hours) designed for backpackers and independent travelers; and the TravelPass, a fixed-route pass that’s only good for spots on that specific route.
+The FlexiPass costs between $135 – $545 NZD (you can top up your hours if you run out), while the TravelPass costs between $125 – $1045 NZD.

 So +1 for the IC TravelPass.